tatianegercina/FinTech/02-Homework/11-NLP/Instructions/README.md

-# Unit 11 - Taking stock of the news
+# Unit 11 - Tales from the Crypto

 ![Stock Sentiment](Images/sentimental.jpeg)